Skip to content

 \[ \begin{align} \pmb{\operatorname{M}} \,&=\, \begin{pmatrix} \pmb{\mathbb{I}}_{p\operatorname{x}p} & \pmb{\operatorname{B}} \pmb{\operatorname{D}}^{-1} \\ \pmb{\mathbb{O}}_{(n-p)\operatorname{x}p} & \pmb{\mathbb{I}}_{(n-p)\operatorname{x}(n-p)} \end{pmatrix} \begin{pmatrix} [ \pmb{\operatorname{M}} / \pmb{\operatorname{D}} ] \, & \pmb{\mathbb{O}}_{p\operatorname{x}(n-p)} \\ \pmb{\mathbb{O}}_{(n-p)\operatorname{x}p} & \pmb{\operatorname{D}}\end{pmatrix} \begin{pmatrix} \pmb{\mathbb{I}}_{p\operatorname{x}p} & \pmb{\mathbb{O}}_{p\operatorname{x}(n-p)} \\ \pmb{\operatorname{D}}^{-1} \pmb{\operatorname{C}} & \pmb{\mathbb{I}}_{(n-p)\operatorname{x}(n-p)} \end{pmatrix} \\[10pt] & = \, \pmb{\operatorname{M}}_I \, \pmb{\operatorname{M}}_{II} \, \pmb{\operatorname{M}}_{III} \,. \end{align} \tag{25} \]

-You can relatively easily verify this by executing the block operations on each other.
+You can relatively easily verify this by executing the necessary block operations during the matrix multiplications.
 Yeh also showed

 \[ \operatorname{det}(\pmb{\operatorname{M}} ) \, =\, \operatorname{det} (\pmb{\operatorname{D}} ) * \operatorname{det} ( [ \pmb{\operatorname{M}} / \pmb{\operatorname{D}} ] ) \,. \tag{26} \]